GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 If you process the existing Chrome `user-agent` string in your client-side or server-side code, you can transform that string to the new format to test compatibility.
-You can test by either by overriding and replacing the string, or generate the new version and test side-by-side.
+You can test by either overriding and replacing the string, or generating the new version and test side-by-side.

 Review these [User-Agent reduction snippets](/docs/privacy-sandbox/user-agent/snippets/) for example regular